w3c/wot/TF-TD/Tutorial.md

 A LED Lamp “MyLED” has following characteristics:
 * supports CoAP and HTTP as application protocol
 * supports only JSON as exchange data format
-* can be switched on / off (ledOnOff) using a boolean value (true=ON, false=off)
+* can be switched on / off (ledOnOff) using a boolean value (true=On, false=Off)
-* provides the current color temperature (colorTemperature) in unsignedShort
+* provides and change the color temperature (colorTemperature) in unsignedShort
-* provides the current rgb values (r, g, b) each of them in unsignedByte
+* provides and change current rgb values (r, g, b) each of them in unsignedByte
 * notifies when color temperate is changed (colorTemperatureChanged)

 Bringing this in the Thing Description context, we would categorize this information in the following way